Business Aviation Tips and In-flight Catering for Cebu City, PhilippinesNovember 24, 2015 by Stacey Farooqui

 No unique culture is complete without its own culinary flair.
 Barbecue is very popular with locals and the style, which involves skewers, is called “inato.”
 While you have certainly had barbecue before, in Cebu you will eat it along with “puso,” rice that is cooked in containers made out of woven coconut leaves.
 Another local specialty is “lechon,” a whole roasted pig stuffed with spices and cooked until crispy.

-If you have any questions about this article or in-flight catering in the Philippines, contact me at email@example.com.
+If you have any questions about this article or in-flight catering in the Philippines, contact email@example.com.